Enhance Efficiency with Smoke Software Testing

 Q5) Are Sanity Tests And Smoke Tests Subject To Test Cases?

 It is possible to perform sanity and smoke tests manually or automatically.
-To conduct smoke tests, you can simply select the appropriate test cases that have already been defined by programmers rather than creating new test cases from scratch.
+To conduct smoke tests, you can select the appropriate test cases that have already been defined by programmers rather than creating new test cases from scratch.

 Here, testing the fundamental workflow of the application is the main objective.
 Pick a few test cases that accurately represent the core features of your software.